 If you are broiling, move the cooking rack to within 3-4 inches of the heating element and use a broiling pan so that excess liquid can drain into a lower pan.

 - Add the marinade and beef to a freezer-safe bag.
-Seal tightly it, removing excess air, and store in the freezer.
-When ready to cook, defrost the bag, skewer the meat and add fresh vegetables.
+Seal tightly, remove excess air, and store it in the freezer.

 More Steak Recipes